T-Mobile Money account review

 Account holders can leverage benefits that include no fees or minimums, but the strongest APY goes to T-Mobile wireless customers:

 - Earn interest.
 Eligible T-Mobile wireless customers earn a whopping 4% APY on balances of up to $3,000.
-Other account holders earn a mediocre 1%, compounded monthly.
+Other account holders earn 1%, which is compounded monthly and still competitive.

 - No fees or minimums.
-Open a T-Mobile Money with no monthly fees, balance requirements or deposit requirements.
+Open a T-Mobile Money with no monthly fees or opening deposit requirements.

-- Fee-free ATMs.
-Access your money at more than 55,000 fee-free ATMs with no fees for using out-of-network machines.
+- Free ATMs.
+Access your money at more than 55,000 free ATMs with no fees for using out-of-network machines.

 - Additional overdraft protection.
 Got Your Back provides up to $50 in overdrafts to eligible customers.